dparraortiz/cse15l-lab-reports/Lab5.md

 I ran this command in order to test my code in junit but I received this error.
 I was wondering if there was something wrong with my code or if I typed the command right.
 ### TA Response
 - Hello there, when running tests for junit you have to use two commands.
+By the looks of it, you only typed one command on the terminal.
 A possibility is that you may not have typed the  command that compiles the code first.
-I suggest going to
+I suggest trying that first and then using the command you're currently using.
+Hope this helps you out!